fusionlanguage/fut/doc/reference.md

 ```

 is a definition of an array of a thousand integers between zero
-and one hundred. `cito` figures out the best data type in the target language
+and one hundred. `fut` figures out the best data type in the target language
 to represent a range.
 It is the programmer's responsibility to assign
 only the values that are in the given range.
 This is _not_ verified during compilation or runtime.